Kludex/monorepo/docs/blog/posts/client-disconnected.md

 ## What about WebSockets?

 If there's curiosity, I'll write a blog post about it as well.
-There are some sutil (but important) differences.
+There are some subtle (but important) differences.

 ## Conclusion

-If you learned something useful with this blog post, consider [sponsor me on GitHub], and/or share this blog post among your colleagues.
+If you learned something useful with this blog post, consider [sponsoring me on GitHub], and/or share this blog post among your colleagues.

 If you have more ideas about what would be interesting to share, feel free to let me know on [LinkedIn] or [Twitter].